Lori Greiner's public image can make her seem simpler than she is.

 On television, she became a mentor figure for product entrepreneurs

-A lot of investors on television play one of two roles: the warm encourager or the cold realist.
-Greiner's persona has elements of both, but her real advantage is more specific.
+A lot of investors on television play one of two roles: the warm encourager or the cold pragmatist.
+Greiner's persona has elements of both, but her core advantage is more specific.
 She offers a plausible path from prototype to household habit.

 That is different from the venture-capital logic that dominates a lot of tech culture.
 Greiner is not mainly interested in abstract scale or software-style disruption.
 Her expertise lies in products people can touch, organize with, wear, store, gift, and integrate into daily routines.